‘Bold And The Beautiful’ Spoilers For Thursday, February 28: Zoe Confronts Flo In Public

 The Bold and the Beautiful viewers will remember that Zoe promised her father Reese (Wayne Brady) that she would keep his and Flo’s secret.
 She does not want to put him in jail, but that does not mean that she is happy about the position they put her in.

 It appears as Flo will also learn the identity of another Bikini Bar patron.
-The Bold and the Beautiful spoilers, per Inquisitr, state that Katie (Heather Tom) and Hope (Annika Noelle) will also stop by the bar.
+The Bold and the Beautiful spoilers, per The Inquisitr, state that Katie (Heather Tom) and Hope (Annika Noelle) will also stop by the bar.

 Hope will confide in her aunt about the loss of Beth and how she has been dealing with her loss.
 Flo will soon deduce that Hope is the mother of the baby who purportedly had died.
 She will wrestle with her emotions as she sees Hope’s obvious grief.